 Identification and Consideration of Candidates.
 The Corporate Governance and Policy Committee considers candidates proposed by members of the Committee, other Directors, management and shareholders.
-Committee seeks a diverse group of candidates who possess the requisite judgment, background, skill, expertise and time, as well as diversity with respect to race, ethnicity and gender, to strengthen and increase the diversity, breadth of skills and qualifications of the Board.
+The Committee seeks a diverse group of candidates who possess the requisite judgment, background, skill, expertise and time to strengthen and increase the diversity of experience, breadth of skills and qualifications of the Board.
 The Committee considers candidates for re-election, provided that the candidate has consented to stand for re-election and tendered an irrevocable resignation to the Chair of the Committee, pursuant to Verizon's Bylaws, prior to nomination each year.
 All candidates are evaluated in the same manner.
 After the Committee has completed its evaluation, it presents its recommendation to the full Board for its consideration and approval.
 In presenting its recommendation, the Committee also reports on other candidates who were considered but not selected.